 I love Vienna…the alluring blend of art, music, and grandeur of the buildings gives it a different feel from other major European cities.
-While I think everyone should spend multiple days in Vienna, sometimes that just isn’t possible, and one day in Vienna is better than zero days.
-So if you find yourself with the opportunity to visit this city, even just for 24 to 48 hours – go!
+While I think everyone should spend multiple days in Vienna, sometimes that just isn’t possible, and one day in Vienna is of course better than zero days.
+So if you find yourself with the opportunity to visit this city, even just for 24 hours – go!

 To make that easier for you, I’ve created this detailed One Day in Vienna itinerary so you can keep yourself from feeling overwhelmed about filtering through the things to do and choosing what to see while in Vienna.
 I’ve included “One Day” tips for each recommended site to help you maximize your time.
 In addition, there are sites and things to do under the “Modified Itinerary” section that is more interest-specific depending on your favorite things to see and do while traveling.

 Here’s a quick breakdown of what you’ll find in this article: